 US Army’s Approach to Risk Management

-The US Army’s five-step process breaks risk management into two significant parts: assessment and management.
-You need to measure risks, take actions, and then evaluate in a continuous loop.
+The US Army’s five-step risk management process has two significant parts: assessment and management.
+It requires measuring risks, taking action, and then evaluating them in a continuous loop.
 Feedback and reassessment are critical to the process.

 Risk Assessment Matrix

-A risk assessment matrix does an excellent job of matching the frequency of risks with the event’s severity.
-This combination determines the level of risk.
-This is an approach that may be helpful for many money managers.
+A risk assessment matrix does an excellent job of matching the frequency of risks with the event’s severity and determining the risk level.
+This approach may be helpful for many money managers.
 A threat-harm trade-off determines the level of risk for a portfolio.
-Looking at risk from this framework is a different perspective, albeit not inconsistent, from the classic return-volatility framework.
+Although not inconsistent, this framework offers a different perspective on risk than the classic return-volatility framework.

 Criteria for Effective Controls